 Did the disciples steal the body?

 So what happened to the body?
 The most contemplated explanation has been that the disciples themselves stole the body from the tomb, hid it somewhere and were then able to mislead others.

-Let us assume that they successfully managed this and then they started a religious faith based on their deception.
-But looking back to the account from both Acts and Josephus we note that the contentious issue was “the apostles were teaching the people and proclaiming in Jesus the resurrection of the dead”.
-This theme is paramount in their writings.
+Assume that they successfully managed this and then they started a religious faith based on their deception.
+But looking back to the account from both Acts and Josephus we note that the controversy was “the apostles were teaching the people and proclaiming in Jesus the resurrection of the dead”.
+This theme is everywhere in their writings.
 Notice how Paul, another apostle, rates the importance of Christ’s resurrection:

 9 For I am the least of the apostles and do not even deserve to be called an apostle, because I persecuted the church of God.
 10 But by the grace of God I am what I am, and his grace to me was not without effect.
 No, I worked harder than all of them—yet not I, but the grace of God that was with me.
 11 Whether, then, it is I or they, this is what we preach, and this is what you believed.

 12 But if it is preached that Christ has been raised from the dead, how can some of you say that there is no resurrection of the dead?
 13 If there is no resurrection of the dead, then not even Christ has been raised.
 14 And if Christ has not been raised, our preaching is useless and so is your faith.
 15 More than that, we are then found to be false witnesses about God, for we have testified about God that he raised Christ from the dead.
 But he did not raise him if in fact the dead are not raised.
 16 For if the dead are not raised, then Christ has not been raised either.
 17 And if Christ has not been raised, your faith is futile; you are still in your sins.
 18 Then those also who have fallen asleep in Christ are lost.
 19 If only for this life we have hope in Christ, we are of all people most to be pitied.1 Corinthians 15:3-19 (57 CE)